hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API async-operations of execution of protection-jobs](/img/api-task-list-after-a-run-execution.png)

-The activities above were validated from the HPE GreenLake Backup and Recovery list of the recovery points as shown in the below figure.
+The activities above were validated from the HPE GreenLake Backup and Recovery list of the recovery points as shown in the figure below.

 ![GUI display the completed cloud protection run](/img/gui-cloud-run-now-completed-succesfully.png)